substantic/rain/docs/guide/user.rst

 ----------------

-The task graph does not have to be submmited at once; multiple submmits may occur during in during lifetime of a session.
-Data object from previous submits may be used in during the construction of new submit, the only condition is that they have to be "kept" explicitly.
+The task graph does not have to be submmited at once; multiple submmits may occur during the lifetime of a session.
+Data objects from previous submits may be used while constructing a new new submit, the only condition is that they have to be marked as "kept" explicitly.

 ::